 Here is a clear, beginner-friendly explanation based on real product insights — not marketing slogans.

-Patagonia gear maintains shape and performance after years of use.
+Athletes frequently report that Patagonia gear maintains shape, insulation, and performance even after years of use.

-Every detail exists for function — not trends.
+Every detail exists to support performance, not follow trends.

 | Technology | What It Does | Why Athletes Like It |